 Curriculum development grants have led to research literacy education becoming a part of the chaplaincy education curricula in approximately one-third of the CPE residency programs (68 programs) in the U.S. With these grants, these programs have provided research literacy education to over 850 chaplains in training plus 100 staff colleagues.

 Research literacy education for practicing chaplains was the third focus of the initial project.
 Ninety-eight chaplains actively participated in one of the online courses taught by our Virginia Commonwealth University colleagues.
-Two new on-line courses have been developed; Research Literacy (RL) 101 and 102, and will be offered on a regular basis through Rush University Medical Center.
+Two new on-line courses have been developed -- Research Literacy (RL) 101 and 102 -- and will be offered on a regular basis through Rush University Medical Center.
 Thirty-seven chaplains participated in one of the two sessions of RL101 that were offered in the past few months and gave it positive reviews.

 We also developed a week-long Chaplain Research Summer Institute (CRSI) for practicing chaplains with 60 chaplains participating in 2017 and 2018.
-Over 20 chaplains are currently registered for the 2019 CRSI which will be offered in July.
+Over 20 chaplains are currently registered for the 2019 CRSI, which will be offered in July.

-In 2018 we published Evidence-Based Healthcare Chaplaincy: A Research Reader (Fitchett, White & Lyndes, Eds).
+In 2018 we published Evidence-Based Healthcare Chaplaincy: A Research Reader (Fitchett, White & Lyndes, eds).
 This collection of 21 chaplaincy research articles provides an excellent place to begin learning about the important research in our field.

 In collaboration with ACPE, a Strategic Thinking webinar series was developed to help chaplaincy leaders identify and engage with strategic issues for the profession.
-Three webinars were offered in 2018 and two have been offered in 2019, several of these webinars saw record-breaking levels of participation.
+Three webinars were offered in 2018 and two have been offered in 2019; several of these webinars saw record-breaking levels of participation.

 We have developed a Certificate in Spiritual Care Management and Leadership designed to equip spiritual care managers with the skills and knowledge needed to lead robust programs of spiritual care in our changing healthcare and religious environment.
 The first cohort will begin this 9-month course in September 2019 in partnership with Rush University’s Department of Health Systems Management.